oscar-project/oscar-website/content/post/oscar-v22-01/index.md

 projects: []
 ---
 {{% callout note %}}
-If you want to get the new corpus please send us a mail using the [mail in our homepage](/#contact), with "OSCAR Access Request" as mail title.
+For prople working in research, if you want to get the new corpus please send us a mail using the [mail in our homepage](/#contact), with "OSCAR Access Request" as mail title.
+Please send you mail using your institutional/academic address.
 We will need the following information to properly create your account.
 Missing information could delay your access by days:
 - First and last name:
-- Affiliation:
+- Affiliation (mandatory):
 - Contact details:
 - Corpus version (or all if you need multiple ones):
 - Languages: